jako4295/j2a/README.md

 # j2a
 ![J2A](https://img.shields.io/badge/J2A-Music%20Captioning-blue)

 This repository is used for creating a multimodal LLM used for generating music captions given an audio file (currently only supported by .wav files).
 The currently available models are found in the table below.
-For more information about the models we refer to [model_versions](./model_versions).
+For more information about the models, we refer to [model_versions](./model_versions).
 Note that the code itself is under the Apache 2.0 license, but any models trained using the YouTube8M-MusicTextClips dataset are under the [Research-only, non-commercial Adobe Research License](./LICENSE2).
 However, the MusicCaps dataset is under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/) and can be used for commercial purposes.

 <!--
 | Model name | Model link    |